 Optimal PC Builds

-While most any modern PC can run Minecraft, the difference between dedicated and discrete graphics cards will be whether your PC can run it well or not.
+While nearly any modern PC can run Minecraft, the difference between dedicated and discrete graphics cards will be whether your PC can run it well or not.
 There are a lot of chunks and blocks to load in Minecraft, so older PCs, especially those with outdated RAM and CPUs, will have trouble loading things quickly.

 However, any PC with a dedicated graphics card, competitive RAM, and a robust CPU will be able to run the game pretty easily.